mmsharepoint/react-taxonomy-file-explorer/README.md

 ![Copying the file to a new one with (only) the target term in the managed metadata column (Copy)](./assets/05Copy.gif)

+For further details see the author's [blog post](https://mmsharepoint.wordpress.com/2021/12/)

 ## Used SharePoint Framework Version

 ![version](https://img.shields.io/badge/version-1.13-green.svg)